The First All-Women Spacewalk Is Happening Now. Here's How To Watch It Live

 Astronaut Christina Koch, who is experienced in extravehicular activity (EVA), will lead the operation.
 She will be accompanied by astronaut Jessica Meir, who is making her first spacewalk on Friday.
 Both are American citizens.
 They will be in the vacuum of space for five and a half hours.

-You can watch the spacewalk live on TIME.
+You can watch the spacewalk live on TIME, above.

 Who are the astronauts?